lightning/bolts/02-peer-protocol.md

 ### Completing the Transition to the Updated State: `revoke_and_ack`

-Once the recipient of `commitment_signed` checks the signature and knows it has a valid new commitment transaction, it replies with the commitment preimage for the previous commitment transaction in a `revoke_and_ack` message.
+Once the recipient of a `commitment_signed` bundle checks the signature and knows it has a valid new commitment transaction, it replies with the commitment preimage for the previous commitment transaction in a `revoke_and_ack` message.